sergiyk75/media-segments-player/README.md

 Originally this experimental project was conceived to implement multi-segment audio file playback.
 Other features like themes, time tags, section tags and system(readonly) tags were added later.

+This project is implemented using Microsoft Windows Presentation Framework or WPF.

 Media source is the class that allows specifying multiple media segments.
 Each media segment has following properties: uri, offset and duration.
 Media segment uri can be a local file as well as a http url.

 ```csharp